sophia123-boop/CIF/README.md

 Otherwise, just copy it into any python IED and run it.

-If you want to know more visit my medium page: [medium](https://medium.com/@sofiew0504/cif-projects-week-two-a2a0e84cd4d1)
+To know more visit my medium page: [medium](https://medium.com/@sofiew0504/cif-projects-week-two-a2a0e84cd4d1)

 ## Your turn
 Now it's your turn to try, ff this sounds intresting to you or someone you know, you can sign up for classes here: [cif sign ups](https://www.itisfun.org/)